-The diversity of the flora in Grand Junction is best seen in the spring and summer, when buds are busting all over the Grand Valley.
+The diversity of the flora in Grand Junction is best seen in the spring and summer, when buds are busting all over the area.

-Spring Blossoms, Palisade and East Orchard Mesa- Abundant, sweet-smelling blossoms in beautiful shades of pink, white, and red are emerging in the orchards surrounding the Grand Valley.
+Spring Blossoms, East Orchard Mesa- Abundant, sweet-smelling blossoms in beautiful shades of pink, white, and red are emerging in the orchards surrounding Grand Junction.
 The fruit trees are blooming earlier than normal this year due to an unusually mild winter and warm spring.
-In order to catch a glimpse of the orchards during their peak blossoming period, make plans to visit in early to mid-April 2015.
+In order to catch a glimpse of the orchards during their peak blossoming period, make plans to visit in early to mid-April.

 Grand Mesa, Lands End Road - Lands End road twists its way to the top of the Grand Mesa as part of the Grand Mesa Scenic Byway, CO 65, from Cedaredge to Mesa.
 For two wonderful overlooks, visitors should be sure to hike the Land-O-Lakes Overlook or visit the Lands End Observatory.
 Along the byway, travelers pass through various scenery changes.
 Start in a desert canyon, and as the byway navigates to the top of the mesa, enjoy aspen foothills, lakes, alpine forests, lily ponds and meadows bursting with wildflowers.
 The byway provides many scenic overlooks to view each of these wonders.